spellerberg/quire-sanjose/content/Chapter6.md

 ## 25th Anniversary

+The 25th Anniversary of San José Catholic Church was in 1964.
+In the 25 years since the church’s founding, the number of registered families grew from 65 to over 600 (1) (223:07/21/63) and, by 1964, over 100 children were making their First Communion every year (Photo 063) (223:04/12/64) (223:05/03/64).
+The first church on W. Mary Street had a seating capacity of 120 persons.
+In 1956, the church moved from the original building to its second building that had a seating capacity of 530 persons (120).
 1964 marked the 25th Anniversary of San José Catholic Church.
-In the 25 years since the church’s founding, the number of registered families grew from 65 to over 600 (1) (223:07/21/63) and, by 1964, over 100 children were making their First Communion every year (Photo 063) (223:04/12/64) (223:05/03/64).
+In the 25 years since the church’s founding, the number of registered families grew from 65 to over 600 (1) (223:07/21/63) and, by 1964, over 100 children were making their First Communion every year (Photo063) (223:04/12/64) (223:05/03/64).
 The first church on W. Mary Street had a seating capacity of 120 persons.
 In 1956, the church moved from the original building to its second building that had a seating capacity of 530 persons (120).

 The church was now firmly established and growing.
 The population of South Austin was growing and he men and women who built the first church were still in their prime in 1964.
 They could look back with pride on their accomplishment.
 As was their custom, the parishioners decided to celebrate their Silver Jubilee with a fiesta.